buff0k/Debian-11-Groupware/README.md

 # Debian 11 Groupware Server
-## Dovecot Postfix PostfixAdmin SOGo RSPAMD
+## Dovecot Postfix PostfixAdmin SOGo Rspamd

 Installing a mailserver on a Debian 11 LXC Container with Groupware Features contained in SOGo